apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.1.x/migration-guide/migration-to-classic.md

    per route maximum limit under high load and does not enforce the total maximum limit.

--  Optionally choose a connection pool re-use policy: `FILO` to re-use as few connections as possible making it possible for connections to become idle and expire; `LILO` to re-use all connections equally preventing them from becoming idle and expiring.
+-  Optionally choose a connection pool re-use policy: `FILO` to re-use as few connections as possible making it possible for connections to become idle and expire; `LIFO` to re-use all connections equally preventing them from becoming idle and expiring.

    ```java